Natural polynomials for Kerr quasi-normal modes: Natural Canonical Polynomials

-\bpar{\gs{} Construction} The well-known \gs{} process acts on a linearly independent sequence, producing a new sequence that is orthogonal \wrt a chosen scalar product~\cite{Axler:2015}.
-Given a predefined order for the original sequence, the resulting orthogonal sequence is known to be \textit{unique}, up to normalization choices.
-In this sense, the familiar classical polynomials (e.g. those of Hermite, Jacobi and Laguerre) are uniquely defined by applying \gs{} to the monomials, e.g. $\xi^p$, such that the resulting polynomial sequence is orthogonal \wrt the relevant inner product~\cite{abramowitz+stegun}.
-Similarly, the \ccHp{s} may be defined by applying \gs{} to the monomials using the weight function, \eqn{p16}.
-Orthogonality is guaranteed because the algorithm iteratively removes the non-orthogonal components between different elements: In particular, given a sequence of monomials $\{\xi^p \}_{p=0}^{\infty}$, the algorithm iteratively defines canonical polynomials, $u_{p}(\xi)$, to be $\xi^{p}$ plus a lower order polynomial that is constrained by requiring that $\brak{u_p}{u_{p'}}=0$ for all $p'<p$. {The results is a sequence of orthogonal polynomials that can then be normalized according to \eqn{ccHp-norm}.} It happens that that the weight function used to define the scalar product in \eqn{p14} is of the Pollaczek-Jacobi type, but with complex valued parameters~(\ceqnsa{p12}{p17}).
+In particular, given a sequence of monomials $\{\xi^p \}_{p=0}^{\infty}$, the algorithm iteratively defines canonical polynomials, $u_{p}(\xi)$, to be $\xi^{p}$ plus a lower order polynomial that is constrained by requiring that $\brak{u_p}{u_{p'}}=0$ for all $p'<p$. {The results is a sequence of orthogonal polynomials that can then be normalized according to \eqn{ccHp-norm}.} It happens that that the weight function used to define the scalar product in \eqn{p14} is of the Pollaczek-Jacobi type, but with complex valued parameters~(\ceqnsa{p12}{p17}).
 Since our weight function may generally be evaluated using analytic continuation~(see \ceqn{p20}), the \gs{} polynomials described above may be thought of as analytically continued Pollaczek-Jacobi polynomials~\cite{Chen:2010}.
-Further connections between the polynomials described above, and the Pollaczek-Jacobi polynomials will be explored in future work~\cite{Gurevich:2024abc}. \bpar{Equivalence and Completeness} Both direct and \gs{} constructions of the \ccHp{s} are unique iterative processes with identical initial conditions, namely that $\ket{u_0}$ is a constant.
+Further connections between the polynomials described above, and the Pollaczek-Jacobi polynomials will be explored in future work~\cite{Foucoin:2024abc}. \bpar{Equivalence and Completeness} Both direct and \gs{} constructions of the \ccHp{s} are unique iterative processes with identical initial conditions, namely that $\ket{u_0}$ is a constant.
 In each construction, the requirement of orthogonality, i.e. $\brak{u_{p'<p}}{u_p}=0$, uniquely defines $\ket{u_1}$, as well as subsequent polynomials.
 Since, upon each iteration, there is only one non-trivial result for each $\ket{u_p}$, both processes result in normalized \ccHp{s} that are equivalent up to a root-of-unity scaling factor.
 Equivalence is easily checked by e.g. writing $\ket{u_0}$ and $\ket{u_1}$ explicitly as polynomials in $\xi$, and then verifying that both constructions yield the same result, which is